What You Will Learn in this Article:

 Benefits of Increasing Stomach Acid

 By increasing your stomach acid, you can mitigate, reduce or completely eliminate the above symptoms.
-It might come as a surprise how you how many other health improvements might come with it.
+It might come as a surprise how many other health improvements might come with it.

 Problems with Antacids and PPIs